Skip to Main Content

 Show Itinerary:

-Please plan to have lunch before meeting the group in the hotel lobby.
-There are several cafés and restaurants in Sirmione, plus it is possible to have lunch at the Hotel Ideal restaurant.
-You can store your luggage at the reception desk and change into your biking clothes using the hotel facilities.
-Your trip leaders will hold a safety talk at the hotel for about 45 minutes.
-Afterwards you walk a short distance to board your private motorcoach.
-En route to Sulzano, scenically situated on Lake Iseo, you stop to enjoy a warm-up ride through the small lakeside town of Iseo.
-From there follow the lakeshore, taking advantage of a local bike path for part of the way.
+Please have lunch before meeting them in the hotel lobby.
+There are several cafés and restaurants in Sirmione, and lunch is also available at Hotel Ideal’s restaurant.
+You may store your luggage at the reception desk and change into your biking clothes using the hotel facilities.
+Your trip leaders will hold a 45-minute safety talk at the hotel.
+Afterward, take a short walk to board a private motorcoach.
+Along the way to Sulzano, scenically located on Lake Iseo, you will stop for a warm-up ride through the small lakeside town of Iseo, following the lakeshore and a local bike path for part of the way.

 Today’s Ride Choices